Sapsan: Moscow – Saint Petersburg route

 There are no Sapsan trains stopping at all stations on the route.
 The fastest ones do not stop between Moscow and Saint Petersburg at all.
 Numbers of the trains which stop at intermediate stations are listed above.
 Such measures were implemented to increase speed.

 Moscow – Nizhny Novgorod route

 Former route of Sapsan trains.
-Since 2015, new Talgo Strizh train was introduced.
-All the Sapsans were directed to Moscow – St Petersburg route.
-Talgo trains are also high speed but more suitable for this route.
+Since 2015, new Talgo Strizh trains were introduced.
+All of the Sapsans were subsequently used on the Moscow – St Petersburg route.

 Saint Petersburg – Nizhny Novgorod route

 On 1 March 2018, Russian Railways reopened the discontinued Saint Petersburg – Moscow – Nizhny Novgorod route which allows passengers to take an 8 hour 11 minute journey without a train change in Moscow.

 Tickets

 On 1 July 2012, the Russian Railways company introduced a new tariff system for Sapsan trains which dynamically prices tickets based on two factors: